LavaMoat/lavamoat.github.io/src/content/docs/guides/policy-diff.md

 But there are other more nefarious reasons why that could happen.
 If the package now also has totally different powers or dependencies listed it's likely a different package of the same name.
 There can be more than one `actual-name` named package in this case.
 It could have been introduced as a different version or a totally different package installed from git or as a bundled dependency.

-Whn a new package is added, consider limiting its powers to what you actually use.
+When a new package is added, consider limiting its powers to what you actually use.

 ### What to look for in initial review?